-We use the present perfect tense to talk about actions that started in the past and may or may not happen again in the future.
-To form this tense, we use the auxiliary verb (helping verb) ‘to have’ plus the past participle of the main verb.
+We use the present perfect tense to talk about things that started in the past and may or may not continue into the future.
+To form this tense, we use the auxiliary verb (helping verb) have plus the past participle of the main verb.

 have/has (not) + past participle

 I have traveled to Italy.
 He has talked about this issue more than once.
 Have you called your mother this week?